Internet DRAFT - draft-xu-l2vpn-vpls-isis

 It's possible that there would be a great difference between

-tenants within a cloud data center, no matter in the number of VMs
+tenants within a cloud data center, in terms of VM numbers or

-traffic, so as to allow for an effective tradeoff between
+delivering VPN multicast/broadcast traffic, so as to allow for an

 7) Simplified Provisioning and Operation